ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

    :feedback_a: Make sure you call both methods and compute the square of 2 and then add the results.
    :feedback_b: Yes, square(2) returns 4 which is added to divide(6,2) which returns 3.
 The total of 4 + 3 is 7.
    :feedback_c: Make sure you add the results before printing it out.
-   :feedback_d: Make sure you square(2) and add the results before printint it out.
+   :feedback_d: Make sure you square(2) and add the results before printing it out.
    :feedback_e: Try the code in an active code window.

    What does the following code print out?